Garbage & Recycling Guidelines

 The following outlines the rules for residential recycling pick-up:

-- All recycling items should be placed in a recycling tote or open rigid container labeled as "RECYCLING".
+- All recycling items must be placed in a recycling tote or similar-sized open rigid container labeled as "RECYCLING."
+Recycling items placed on the ground will not be collected.

-- To participate in our Residential Recycling Credit Program, always fill your assigned orange recycling bin first, each time your recycle, to earn a discount on your monthly solid waste bill.
+- To participate in our Residential Recycling Credit Program (RRCP), always fill your assigned orange recycling bin first, each time your recycle, to earn a discount on your monthly solid waste bill.

 The items below can be recycled following the Recycling Calendar: